Keffin/cerebrum-web/content/posts/v_threads.md

 }
 ```

-Looking at this test, we spawn 2 threads that mimic our pod-like behavior.
-Each thread will attempt to acquire the lock.
-But only one will have the valid status, showing that only 1 pod was able to acquire the lock and thus preventing invalid data states by performing the task multiple times on the same piece of data.
+Looking at this test, we spawn two threads to mimic pod-like behavior.
+Each thread tries to acquire the lock.
+Only one should succeed (`LOCK_ACQUIRED`), while the other should fail (`LOCK_SKIPPED`).
+This confirms that only one pod can perform the task, preventing invalid data state.